top of page

 Why a Wind-Down Ritual Matters

-Stress accumulates throughout the day, and without a clear way to release it, your mind stays active when it should be resting.
-This can affect your sleep quality, mood, and overall health.
-A short, consistent ritual signals your brain that the day is ending and it’s time to relax.
+Stress accumulates throughout the day.
+Without a clear way to release it, my mind stays active when it should be resting.
+This can affect sleep quality, mood, and overall health.
+A short, consistent ritual signals my brain that the day is ending and it’s time to relax.
 Even five minutes can make a difference by:

 • Lowering heart rate and calming the nervous system